 All services require that you complete a Sheriff’s Entry of Service form (3 part NCR Paper) which is available from any clerk of court within the Gwinnett County Judicial Circuit.
 It is very important that the block titled “Name and Address of Party to Be Served” is completed with the correct information.
 If you fail to complete this block properly, you are subject to paying an additional service fee.
-For out of State Service, a Civil Division employee will prepare a Sheriff’s Entry of Service Form.
+For out of out-of-state service, a Civil Section employee will prepare a Sheriff’s Entry of Service Form.

 *Additional advertising, towing, storage, Sheriff’s fees, etc. to be paid in advance.